Skip to content

 Bab Agnaou Gate

-Marrakech – Moroccan door with two door knockers mounted to the outside.
+Moroccan door with two door knockers – As we walked around the city, we noticed that some of the doors had 2 door knockers mounted to the outside.
 One for men and the other the ladies.
 They make a different sound, so if only men are at home, they aren’t allowed to open the door for a lady.
 Of course it used to be like that a long time ago.
 You can use both door knockers now 🙂

-Marrakech – Kasbah Mosque or Mosque of Moulay al-Yazid is a historic mosque.
-It was originally built in 1185-1190 CE.
+Kasbah Mosque or Mosque of Moulay al-Yazid is a historic mosque that was originally built in 1185-1190 CE.
 It is located in the Kasbah district, the city’s former citadel, near the site of its historic royal palaces.
 Along with the Koutoubia mosque, it is one of the most important historic mosques in Marrakesh

 Bahia Palace – Bahia Palace was built in the 1860’s by Si Moussa, the powerful Grand Vizier of Sultan Hassan I of Morocco.
 His intention was to build the greatest palace of its time, a goal that only began to come close to fruition when his son took control of the palace in 1894.
 Si Moussa’s son, Ahmed ben Moussa (also known as Ba Ahmed), served as Grand Vizier and as regent of Morocco during the reign of the child Sultan Abd al-Aziz.
 He expanded upon the existing palace, bringing in the renowned architect Mohammed al-Makki and some of the finest craftsmen in the country to create the palace we see today.
 He also built rooms to house his four wives and 24 concubines.